valentinValep/FileParser/README.md

 - change whitelist and requirementlist exception
 - attribute presence
 - last attribute become value
-- Add a check of double like requirement list
+- Add a check of unique variable names (for 2 possibility: for all the file and with path (unique name in a module))
 - blacklist for module names
 - blacklist for variable names
 - Need coma after end of module -> json = true, conf = false